Organic Natural Farming Inputs

 PREVENTS, CONTROLS, REPELS, TREATS - CHILLI LEAF CURL VIRUS

 Indicated in - Gemini Virus.
-Chilli leaf curl - Murda disease is the most destructive disease of chilli in India.
-Chilli leaf curl virus is transmitted by whiteflies (Bemisia tabaci) and is a serious threat to chilli fields.
+Chilli leaf curl - Murda disease is the most destructive viral disease affecting chilli in India.
+The chilli leaf curl virus, transmitted by whiteflies (Bemisia tabaci), poses a serious threat to chilli fields and is a significant concern in organic farming inputs.

-Common symptoms of the gemini viral infection in chilli crop are leaf curling, leaf rolling, wrinkling, scorchings of intravenous areas, Thickening and swelling of interveins and petioles.
-Gathering or crowding of leaves, stunted growth of the chilli plants.
-The infected leaves become leathery.
-Flower buds abscise before attaining full size and anthers do not contain pollen grains.
-This virus infects Chilli, Capsicum sp, Tomato and Amaranthus.
-ChiLCV has been responsible for several epidemics and causes severe economic losses.
+Common symptoms of the gemini viral infection in chilli crops include leaf curling, leaf rolling, wrinkling, scorchings of intravenous areas, thickening and swelling of interveins and petioles.
+Infected plants show gathering or crowding of leaves, stunted growth, and the leaves become leathery.
+Flower buds may abscise before reaching full size, and anthers lack pollen grains.
+This virus infects various plants, including Chilli, Capsicum sp, Tomato, and Amaranthus.
+ChiLCV has caused several epidemics, resulting in severe economic losses due to its impact on plant viruses.

 Main Ingredients: Nepeta criteria, Piper methysticum, Alpinia galanga, Cimicifuga racemosa, Tanacetum vulgare, Melissa officinalis, Laurus nobilis, Calendula officinalis, etc.

-Application: Mix the organic powder 3 Kg in a 250 litres drum of water, Mix and leave overnight, Next day - FILTER with a gunny bag and use.
-Use 3 applications per month.
+Application: Mix the organic powder (3 Kg) in a 250 litres drum of water, mix, and leave overnight.
+The next day, FILTER with a gunny bag and use.
+Apply 3 times per month.

 Drip or Foliar: FILTER with a gunny bag, and use the liquid for foliar spray.

-Flood irrigation - Direct sprinkle: In case of bore, canal, sprinkler, flood, rainwater irrigation: Mix 3 kgs of powder supplement with some wet mud or water, and sprinkle over the farm or farm bed.
-Use once every 10 days.
-Use 3 applications per month.
+Flood irrigation - Direct sprinkle: For bore, canal, sprinkler, flood, or rainwater irrigation: Mix 3 kgs of powder supplement with some wet mud or water, and sprinkle over the farm or farm bed.
+Use it once every 10 days.
+Apply 3 times per month.

-Drenching, Plants, Trees: Can also use the above liquid to drench your farm, plants.
+Drenching, Plants, Trees: The above liquid can also be used to drench your farm and plants.

-Land Preparation: In case of preparing the land for ploughing or pre seeding: Mix 5 - 10 kgs / acre with mud, sprinkle all over the farm and plough land.
-Plant seeds / saplings after 1 week
+Land Preparation: When preparing the land for ploughing or pre-seeding, mix 5 - 10 kgs/acre with mud, sprinkle all over the farm, and then plough the land.
+Plant seeds or saplings after one week.

 • Growth